tangowhisky37/LetsHack/README.md

+The installation guides below have mostly been written to serve as a reminder for the various systems administration tasks I usually perform when i pick up a new Raspberry Pi.
+However i believe these would also be useful to some of you out there who might stumble across simliar issues with your own Raspberry Pi's.

 Mopidy (Audio Server) on the Raspberry Pi 3

 - Mopidy is an extensible music server that plays music from local disk, Spotify, SoundCloud, Google Play Music, and more.
 You edit the playlist from any phone, tablet, or computer using a range of MPD and web clients.
 Head off to https://www.mopidy.com to learn more about the Mopidy music server.